Massive Government Report Says Climate Is Warming And Humans Are The Cause

 Alley adds that the new report "does a better job of seeing the human fingerprint in what's happening."
 He says that while he hasn't read all of it yet, he sees no evidence that it has been soft-pedaled or understates the certainty of the science.

 Alley notes that "there's a little rumbling" among climate scientists who are concerned that the Trump administration will ignore this effort.
-"I think the authors really are interested in seeing [the report] used wisely by policy makers to help the economy as well as the environment."
+"I think the authors really are interested in seeing [the report] used wisely by policymakers to help the economy as well as the environment."

 The report has been submitted to the Office of Science and Technology Policy at the White House.
 Trump has yet to choose anyone to run that office; it remains one of the last unfilled senior positions in the White House staff.